SanielX/DeferredDecals/README.md

 ## Pros:
  * Improved inspector with embedded material editing:
  ![](./ForGit/DecalInspector.png)
  * Layers.
-Though making layers is **pretty expensive** since the more layers you have on screen the more passes is needed.
+Though making layers is **pretty expensive** since the more layers you have on screen the more passes are needed.

  ![](./ForGit/Layers.png)
  * Cutout.
 Each decal can use Alpha Clip to avoid using layers
  * Blending with background normals